LVM Data Recovery

 - Launch ReclaiMe File Recovery and select the device partitioned with LVM under "Linux LVM volumes" section for the analysis.

 Pay attention that when recovering LVM you need to select the device in "Linux LVM volumes" section rather than RAIDs from “Linux md-raid volumes”.

 Md-raid volumes are the components LVM is made of.

 - Within 3% of scan ReclaiMe File Recovery displays the recovered data.

-Check the files and folders and if you are satisfied with the result.
+Check the files and folders and if you are satisfied with the result, purchase a license key.

 Click the Save button and start copying data; otherwise, wait to see if more data is recovered.